solids4foam/solids4foam/applications/scripts/README.md

 simulationType  RAS;
 ```

-Note that in the case of FSI simulation `turbulenceProperties` file is located in the `constant/fluid/` directory while for fluid simulations it is located in the `constant/`.
+Note that in a fluid-solid interaction case, `turbulenceProperties` file is located in the `constant/fluid/` directory, while for fluid simulations, it is in the `constant/`.

 __4.__ If found,`boundaryData` directory is renamed: